jianshen92/stanford-car-grab-challenge/README.md

 ## Results
 All models are evaluated with **Top-1 Accuracy** based on the test set provided [here](https://ai.stanford.edu/~jkrause/cars/car_dataset.html).

-Stopping Criteria for all models is **no improvement on validation loss** across 2 Cycles of training.
+Stopping Criteria for all models is when **no improvement on validation loss** across 2 Cycles of training.
 One cycle of training refers to training with any number of epochs with the [One Cycle Policy](https://arxiv.org/abs/1803.09820).

 1. Comparing different image dimension (Squared Image)